bindiego/local_services/k8s/gke/elastic/readme.md

 #### Choose a predefined Elasticsearch deployment

 You can later adjust all these settings to archieve your own goal.
-We will discuss more in **Advanced topics**.
+We will discuss more in [Advanced topics](https://github.com/bindiego/local_services/tree/develop/k8s/gke/elastic#advanced-topics).

 ##### Option 1: Single node